Deep networks learn to parse uniform-depth context-free languages from local statistics: Limitations

 \section{Limitations}

-One limitation is that we have considered grammars of uniform depth.
-Important works for the future include extending these results to (i) syntax where some production rules can be used recursively, leading to non-uniform depth \cite{schulz2025unraveling} and (ii) more structured syntax such as attribute \cite{knuth1968semantics} or dependency grammars that LLMs encode in intriguing ways \cite{diego2024polar}.
+One limitation is the assumption of uniform depth.
+Important works for the future include extending to (i) syntax where some production rules can be used recursively, leading to non-uniform depth \cite{schulz2025unraveling} and (ii) more structured syntax such as attribute \cite{knuth1968semantics} or dependency grammars that LLMs encode in intriguing ways \cite{diego2024polar}.